szxp/3d-soft-engine/README.md

 This project is an implementation of the graphics pipeline in software in C++ only for educational purposes.
 The engine renders a rotating wireframe cube.

-## Build and run the demo

-Install the following dependencies:
+To build and run the demo install the following dependencies:
   * `gtkmm`
   * `pkg-config`
   * `g++`